 Broad Street (London) had a sign directing international passengers to Liverpool Street in Dutch, but not including a translation of the station name.

-St Pancras International has information notices in Flemish Dutch (in addition to English and French), but not including a translation of the station name.
+St Pancras International has information notices in Flemish Dutch, but not including a translation of the station name.

 French